Overview

 - Manaslu: (8,163m) on extremely clear days

-Moreover, sunrise from Chisapani creates magical moments.
+Moreover, the sunrise from Chisapani creates magical moments.
 Indeed, the first light touches the highest peaks, gradually illuminating lower mountains.
 Consequently, photographers capture stunning images during golden hour.
-Therefore, waking early despite cold proves worthwhile.
+Therefore, waking early despite the cold proves worthwhile.

 From Nagarkot Viewpoint